Ark-Repoleved/BDroid_X/README.md

 ## Folder/.zip Structure

-For the game to correctly load your mods, each mod must be placed within its own dedicated folder or .zip file inside the `BD2_Mods/` directory.
+For mods to be installed successfully, each mod must be placed within its own dedicated folder or`.zip` file inside the `BD2_Mods/` directory.
 The filenames within your mod folder **must** exactly match the original asset names used in the game's Unity bundles.

 Here is a typical layout, using assets for "Lathel: Dark Knight" as an example: